finiology/R-Shiny/RShiny_README.md

 ## 🙌 Acknowledgements

-Built by a time series and R enthusiast.
+Built with ❤ by a time series and R enthusiast.
 Inspired by academic projects and a desire to make statistics more interactive and accessible.

 ---